 Strategies for communication with the backend server

-- Pushing data in - it is a strategy that may fit to infrastructure where the server is the main source of data (ex. news applications) and the client application is almost exclusively a data consumer.
+It is a strategy that may fit to infrastructure where the server is the main source of data (ex. news applications) and the client application is almost exclusively a data consumer.
 In this strategy, it is the server's responsibility to send a signal to the client that new data is available to download.
 The signal is usually implemented as a push notification to achieve high reliability of the message delivery.
 In response to the message, client refreshes its local database to reflect the current state of the remote database.

-- Databases synchronization - here, both sides are trying to track every change made to the data used and make data on both sides equal.
+Here, both sides are trying to track every change made to the data used and make data on both sides equal.
 It is really useful when an application should be usable in the offline mode and still offer a way of collaborating with other users (ex. email client, data/files sharing, text editors).
 Both sides of the connection have to track changes to the last shared state and, when internet connection is available, to send them both ways to obtain the new shared state.

-- Prefetching - it means downloading data before it will be used.
+It means downloading data before it will be used.
 The application tries to predict what the user would like to use in the future and loads that data to the cache when fast network is available, so it may still work in the offline mode.
 This approach works best for applications that require stable and fast internet connection to be usable - like music/video players, image galleries, navigation apps.

 Push-notification based data synchronization

-- Notifications as the only channel for data exchange - if you don’t need to send large quantities of data to the application from the backend, you can consider packing all necessary information inside a message that your backend pushes through the cloud.
+If you don’t need to send large quantities of data to the application from the backend, you can consider packing all necessary information inside a message that your backend pushes through the cloud.
 At the time of writing this article, both Firebase and Apple Push Notification Service (iOS 8+) allowed sending up to 4KB within one single message.
 That often may be enough to send all the important data to the client application (you may need to split data properly).
 In that case, you may never need the client application to initiate data downloading by itself.
 Still, you should consider that sometimes the cloud may be unable to deliver your messages and you would have to create some way of recovery from such failures.
 Also, if you need to send binary files, that method would not be applicable.
 Yet it is worth to use this method to send important data first, and let user decide whether he or she needs to download the remaining data.
 This solution may be enough for applications like messaging apps with limited size messages (like Twitter) or weather forecasts.

-- Notifications as requests for downloading data - if your client application typically uses data from the backend server, you may consider to notify the app that new data is waiting.
+If your client application typically uses data from the backend server, you may consider to notify the app that new data is waiting.
 Then, the application will check the current device state (battery, internet connection) and schedule the downloading task accordingly.
 You should consider sending some meta information in the message to give the client application some extra hints on data size, endpoints to be called, urgency etc. This strategy may be useful for email clients or podcast players and similar applications that consumes larger data chunks from time to time.

-- Using existing self-synchronizing databases - there are some existing solutions that synchronize the local database with the remote one: either NoSQL databases (ex.
+There are some existing solutions that synchronize the local database with the remote one: either NoSQL databases (ex.
 Firebase Realtime Database, Realm, Couchbase Lite) or SQL database (ex.
 Zumero).
 It is the best solution if you are starting a new project from scratch, because it may be really hard to migrate from one to another as they often require a database installed on the server.
 Each database may have some custom restrictions and limitations.

-- Self-made synchronization procedure - if auto-synchronizing databases cannot work for you, then you end up with designing your own synchronization procedure.
+If auto-synchronizing databases cannot work for you, then you end up with designing your own synchronization procedure.
 That may sound challenging, but you are in control what and how data should be exchanged.
 In the design, you should consider the following:

 - how to initiate the synchronization procedure - how often to perform it (periodic, event-based, fixed time), can it be delayed;